-- Authority for spending decisions has been delegated to the school's Governing Body but it is the LA, through the Director of Governance & Communities, where statutory responsibility lies for all the financial affairs of the Council (including maintained schools) - A budget deficit could impact on the future educational standards of the school.
+- •□Authority for spending decisions has been delegated to the school's Governing Body but it is the LA, thro, where statutory responsibility lies for all the financial affairs of the Council (including maintained schools) - A budget deficit could impact on the future educational standards of the school.
 Even if a school is deemed to be excellent through its results it cannot be given an outstanding judgement if it has a deficit budget.